Search

 A rising trend in the fashion market: Non-Fungible Tokens (NFTs)

 Over the past few years, the fashion industry has embraced the digital age, embracing new technological trends, such as NFTs, Metaverse, and Web 3.0, which have created a buzz in the fashion world.
-Major brands like Nike, Gucci, and Burberry have explored NFTs, ushering in endless possibilities for the industry.
+Major foreign brands like Nike, Gucci, and Burberry have explored NFTs, ushering in endless possibilities for the industry.

 Where is the Chinese fashion industry going